psy0rz/zfs_autobackup/README.md

   --ssh-target USER@HOST
                         Target host to push backup to.
   --keep-source SCHEDULE
                         Thinning schedule for old source snapshots.
+Default:
+                        10,1d1w,1w1m,1m1y
-Default: 10,1d1w,1w1m,1m1y --keep-target SCHEDULE
+  --keep-target SCHEDULE
                         Thinning schedule for old target snapshots.
+Default:
+                        10,1d1w,1w1m,1m1y
-Default: 10,1d1w,1w1m,1m1y --other-snapshots     Send over other snapshots as well, not just the ones created by this tool.
+  --other-snapshots     Send over other snapshots as well, not just the ones
+                        created by this tool.
-  --no-snapshot         Don't create new snapshots (useful for finishing uncompleted backups, or cleanups) --no-send             Don't send snapshots (useful for cleanups, or if you want a serperate send-cronjob) --no-thinning         Do not destroy any snapshots.
+  --no-snapshot         Don't create new snapshots (useful for finishing
+                        uncompleted backups, or cleanups) --no-send             Don't send snapshots (useful for cleanups, or if you want a serperate send-cronjob) --no-thinning         Do not destroy any snapshots.
   --no-holds            Don't hold snapshots.
 (Faster.
-Allows you to destroy common snapshot.)
+Allows you to destroy
+                        common snapshot.)
-  --min-change BYTES    Number of bytes written after which we consider a dataset changed (default 1) --allow-empty         If nothing has changed, still create empty snapshots. (same as --min-change=0) --ignore-replicated   Ignore datasets that seem to be replicated some other way.
+  --min-change BYTES    Number of bytes written after which we consider a
+                        dataset changed (default 1) --allow-empty         If nothing has changed, still create empty snapshots.
+                        (same as --min-change=0)
+  --ignore-replicated   Ignore datasets that seem to be replicated some other
+                        way.
 (No changes since lastest snapshot.
-Useful for proxmox HA replication)
-  --strip-path N        Number of directories to strip from target path (use 1 when cloning zones between 2 SmartOS machines) --clear-refreservation
+Useful for proxmox HA replication) --strip-path N        Number of directories to strip from target path (use 1 when cloning zones between 2 SmartOS machines) --clear-refreservation
-                        Filter "refreservation" property. (recommended, safes space. same as --filter-properties refreservation)
+                        Filter "refreservation" property. (recommended, safes
-  --clear-mountpoint    Set property canmount=noauto for new datasets. (recommended, prevents mount conflicts. same as --set-properties canmount=noauto)
+                        space. same as --filter-properties refreservation) --clear-mountpoint    Set property canmount=noauto for new datasets.
-  --filter-properties PROPERY,...
+                        (recommended, prevents mount conflicts. same as --set- properties canmount=noauto) --filter-properties PROPERY,...
                         List of properties to "filter" when receiving filesystems. (you can still restore them with zfs inherit -S)
   --set-properties PROPERTY=VALUE,...
                         List of propererties to override when receiving filesystems. (you can still restore them with zfs inherit -S)
-  --rollback            Rollback changes to the latest target snapshot before starting. (normally you can prevent changes by setting the readonly property on the target_path to on)
+  --rollback            Rollback changes to the latest target snapshot before
+                        starting. (normally you can prevent changes by setting the readonly property on the target_path to on) --destroy-incompatible
-  --destroy-incompatible
                         Destroy incompatible snapshots on target.
 Use with care! (implies --rollback) --destroy-missing SCHEDULE
                         Destroy datasets on target that are missing on the source.
-Specify the time since the last snapshot, e.g: --destroy-missing 30d
+Specify the time since the last snapshot, e.g:
+                        --destroy-missing 30d
   --ignore-transfer-errors
                         Ignore transfer errors (still checks if received filesystem exists. useful for acltype errors) --decrypt             Decrypt data before sending it over.
   --encrypt             Encrypt data after receiving it.
-  --test                dont change anything, just show what would be done (still does all read-only operations) --verbose             verbose output
+  --test                dont change anything, just show what would be done
+                        (still does all read-only operations) --verbose             verbose output
-  --debug               Show zfs commands that are executed, stops after an exception.
+  --debug               Show zfs commands that are executed, stops after an
+                        exception.
   --debug-output        Show zfs commands and their output/exit codes. (noisy) --progress            show zfs progress output.
-Enabled automaticly on ttys. (use --no-progress to disable) --send-pipe COMMAND   pipe zfs send output through COMMAND --recv-pipe COMMAND   pipe zfs recv input through COMMAND
+Enabled automaticly on ttys.
+                        (use --no-progress to disable) --send-pipe COMMAND   pipe zfs send output through COMMAND (can be used multiple times)
+  --recv-pipe COMMAND   pipe zfs recv input through COMMAND (can be used
+                        multiple times)
+  --compress TYPE       Use compression during transfer, zstd-fast
+                        recommended. (zstd-slow, xz, pigz-fast, lz4, pigz-
+                        slow, zstd-fast, gzip, lzo) --rate DATARATE       Limit data transfer rate (e.g. 128K. requires mbuffer.)
+  --buffer SIZE         Add zfs send and recv buffers to smooth out IO bursts.
+                        (e.g. 128M. requires mbuffer)

 Full manual at: https://github.com/psy0rz/zfs_autobackup
 ```